gradio-app/gradio/guides/03_building_with_blocks/01_blocks_and_event_listeners.md

 $code_blocks_hello
 $demo_blocks_hello

 Instead of being triggered by a click, the `welcome` function is triggered by typing in the Textbox `inp`.
 This is due to the `change()` event listener.
 Different Components support different event listeners.
-For example, the `Video` Commponent supports a `play()` event listener, triggered when a user presses play.
+For example, the `Video` Component supports a `play()` event listener, triggered when a user presses play.
 See the [Docs](http://gradio.app/docs) for the event listeners for each Component.

 ## Running Events Continuously